 “No Kill” means every healthy and treatable animal is saved.

 We offer consulting services to other shelters in the state.
-We plan to develop NKVA support services, build relationships, and coordinate efforts in the state to help save more companion animals’ lives.
-The programs will be focused initially on targeted communities throughout Virginia with high euthanasia rates.
+We are developing NKVA support services, building relationships, and coordinating efforts in the state to help save more companion animals’ lives.
+The programs are on targeted communities throughout Virginia with high euthanasia rates.
 This NKVA program is a great start, but we are just skimming the top of what is needed in the state.

 If you are a shelter or organization that would like to learn more about the NKVA programs, get involved as a partner organization to help others, or would like to benefit from the programs, please contact [email protected] or call 434-448-0088 ext.
-113
+115.

 Petco Foundation has granted over $500,000 since 2014.
 Petco Foundation’s generous funding has helped save thousands of needy and homeless pets.